MicrosoftDocs/azure-media-services/media-services/latest/includes/term-media-services-account.md

 title: Media Services account
 ---

-**Media Services Account** - A Media Services asset is an Azure Storage block blob container.
-It is used to hold MP4 files as well as manifests, captions, and other data.
-It can be used to store files for video on demand, encoding inputs and ouputs, live streaming outputs, etc.
+**Media Services Account** - A Media Services account is an Azure resource which allows you to work with the Media Services product.